AnthonyW2/Nomic-Bot/README.md

 # Nomic-Bot
 Specialised Discord bot for a game of Nomic.

+Current version: v3.0.0 (in development)

-Some parts of this bot have been contributed by other players of Nomic Season 2.
+Some parts of this bot have been contributed by other players.